BeginnerRudy/EmployeeManagement/ReadMe.md

 ## Goal
 After complete the video tutorial, I should be able to
-- [ ] Perform all the simple CRUD operations with ASP.NET Core.
+- [X] Perform all the simple CRUD operations with ASP.NET Core.
-- [ ] Organize all the concepts and operations of ASP.NET Core into a document.
+- [X] Organize all the concepts and operations of ASP.NET Core into a document. -> [Note](https://github.com/BeginnerRudy/C.Sharp-Based-Stuff/blob/main/ASP.NET-Core/ASP.NET%20Core%20Note.md)
-- [ ] Make the concepts and operations into Anki Cards
+- [X] Make the concepts and operations into Anki Cards
-- [ ] Build a Guitar Learning Website to test your CRUD ability in ASP.NET Core.
+- [ ] Build a _Guitar Learning Website_ to test your CRUD ability in ASP.NET Core.
+- [ ] Write a summary to record your current progress

+## Summary
+It takes me **50 hours** to compelete the tutorials and **5 days** to orgnize the concepts and operation details.
+Now, I am able to perform CRUD in ASP.NET Core MVC as well as has a beginner understanding about the concepts in ASP.NET Core and how does ASP.NET Core works internally.
+I would do a summary for this stage to record what kind of progress I have made.

 ## Functionality of Employee Management System
 1. Add employee information